trello-talk/tacobot.app/docs/guide/commands/webhooks/README.md

 ## Adding a webhook

-You can start adding a webhook by using the `T!addwebhook` command.
+You can start adding a webhook by using the `/webhook add` command.
 After selecting a board, you will be prompted to either link an existing Discord webhook or create one.

 <MarkdownImage
   src="/images/addwebhook_example2.jpg"